Rosie the Riveter: Postwar

 Women quickly responded to Rosie the Riveter, who convinced them that they had a patriotic duty to enter the workforce.
 Some claim that she forever opened the work force for women, but others dispute that point, noting that many women were discharged after the war and their jobs were given to returning servicemen.
 These critics claim that when peace returned, few women returned to their wartime positions and instead resumed domestic vocations or transferred into sex-typed occupations such as clerical and service work.

 For some, World War II represented a major turning point for women as they eagerly supported the war effort, but other historians emphasize that the changes were temporary and that immediately after the war was over, women were expected to return to traditional roles of wives and mothers.
 A third group has emphasized how the long-range significance of the changes brought about by the war provided the foundation for the contemporary woman's movement.
 Leila J. Rupp, in her study of World War II, wrote "For the first time, the working woman dominated the public image.
-Women were riveting housewives in slacks, not mother, domestic beings, or civilizers."
+Women, for the duration, were riveting housewives in slacks, not mother, domestic beings, or civilizers."

-After the war, as the nation shifted to a time of peace, women were quickly laid off from their factory jobs.
-The "Rosies" and the generations that followed them knew that working in the factories was in fact a possibility for women, even though they did not reenter the job market in such large proportions again until the 1970s.
+After the war, as the nation shifted to a time of peace, munitions factories closed and returning veterans had priorities for jobs.
+The "Rosies" knew that working in the factories was in fact a possibility for women, even though they did not reenter the job market in such large proportions again until the 1970s.
 By that time factory employment was in decline all over the country.

 Elinor Otto, known as "Last Rosie the Riveter", built airplanes for 50 years, retiring at age 95.